 Manage user authenticators

-The Authenticator view in the user profile aims to enhance the efficiency of support operations by providing a centralized tool for managing user authenticators, including passwords, passkeys, SMS/email OTPs, email magic links, social login, OIDC, SAML, and TOTPs.
+The Authenticator view in the user profile aims to enhance the efficiency of support operations by providing a centralized tool for managing user authenticators, including passwords, passkeys, SMS/email OTPs, email magic links, social login, OIDC, SAML, TOTPs and PIN codes.

 By having centralized access to user authentication information, Customer Support Representatives and Admins can seamlessly assist users in resolving authentication-related issues and manage authenticators effectively.